 {\bf Pre-processing:} Pre-processing is the first step in ACAT.
 It is a crucial phase in ML involving the refinement of raw data to optimize its suitability for learning algorithms, thereby enhancing overall model performance.
 There are standard steps for pre-processing and in ACAT, the exact nature of pre-processing depends on the target applications domain (e.g. SPAM, network traffic, etc.).
 We explain our pre-processing for our SPAM problem evaluation in Section ~\ref{detailedPP}.

 { {\bf ML Model:} After proper data pre-processing, a suitable ML algorithm is selected based on the nature of the problem and the characteristics of the data.
-For time-series or sequential data, Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN), are often employed due to their ability to capture temporal dependencies \cite{hochreiter1997long}.
-The next stage involves training the model, where the LSTM network learns to make predictions or decisions based on the input data.
+In our ACAT, we primarily utilize neural networks because our continuous training uses the Elastic Weight Consolidation (EWC) method, which we discuss later in this section, requires models with weights.} The next stage involves training the model, where the Neural network learns to make predictions or decisions based on the input data.
 This process involves iterative fine-tuning, followed by testing for accuracy and effectiveness.
-Finally, the model is deployed for real-world applications.}
+Finally, the model is deployed for real-world applications.

-{\bf Adversarial detection:} In general, when the perturbations added to a sample are random, ML models tend to be robust to them.
-However, when the perturbations are specifically crafted, detecting these samples becomes more crucial and difficult \cite{feinman2017detecting}.
-When the perturbations are subtle, detecting these samples becomes even more challenging.
+{\bf Adversarial detection:} Detecting samples with perturbations specifically crafted for an ML model is difficult \cite{feinman2017detecting}.
+This challenge is further amplified as these perturbations become more subtle.
 To address this issue, Ye et al. \cite{ye2022feature} proposed using feature maps from the layers preceding the Softmax layer in image models to improve the detection of changes in adversarial samples.
 Even if the perturbations are minor at the beginning, the feature maps from the original and perturbed samples often exhibit significant differences.
 Consequently, this facilitates the detection of adversarial samples.
 To ensure a balanced distribution of spam and ham labels of the detected adversarial samples, we performed random oversampling of the minority class with replacement.
 Subsequently, these balanced samples are used for the continuous adversarial training of the model during retraining sessions.